Blankphrase/Github-clone-with-angularjs/README.md

 ## Loading AngularJS Asynchronously

-The `Gihub-clone-with-angularjs` project supports loading the framework and application scripts asynchronously.
+The `Github-clone-with-angularjs` project supports loading the framework and application scripts asynchronously.
 The special `index-async.html` is designed to support this style of loading.
 For it to work you must inject a piece of AngularJS JavaScript into the HTML page.
 The project has a predefined script to help do this: